Published by Carl Hedinger. Last Updated on October 11, 2023.

 Regardless of all these warnings, the fact that Wiseman’s View is at the end makes the journey absolutely worth the trouble.
 During the drive, you’ll immediately see the Linville Falls parking area and a variety of camping spots.

-You’ll eventually see the parking lot, which is small but hasn’t been full any of the times we’ve gone up.
+You’ll eventually see the Wiseman’s View parking area, which is small but hasn’t been full any of the times we’ve gone up.

 Once you’ve arrived at the gravelly parking lot, it’s pretty much easy peasy.

 From the parking lot, you have a very short 2/10 of a mile walk to the platform.
 Even though the ride up to the parking lot is very rough, there’s an accessible path option and one with steps.

-Note: There’s a single-person bathroom at the parking lot but no water available.
+Note: There’s a single-person bathroom in the parking lot but no water available.

 The Epic Wiseman’s View

 And just like that, you’ll arrive at the upper viewing area, which is wheelchair-accessible.
-There are more platforms that require steps, but either way, this is a view worth driving for.
+More platforms require steps, but either way, this is a view worth driving for.

 There’s a south-facing platform, too, which offers gorgeous views of the Gorge and mountains in the distance.

 Nighttime Views: Brown Mountain Lights

-We’ve not done this yet but one popular thing to come and see is the Brown Mountain Lights.
+We’ve not done this yet, but the Brown Mountain Lights is one popular thing to come and see.
 This interesting phenomenon is a long-known series of “ghost lights” that appear near Brown Mountain.

 Wiseman’s View is one of a few places that are good for seeing them.
 If you’ve ever been lucky enough to spot them, we’d love to know about it!

 Things to Do Near Wiseman’s View

-If you zoom out on a map before heading out this way, you’ll see that Wiseman’s View is surrounded by more than a few fun places.
+If you zoom out on our North Carolina Travel Map before heading out this way, you’ll see that more than a few fun places surround Wiseman’s View.

-We’ve already mentioned a couple of mountains, but could never leave out the amazing Linville Falls.
-It’s one of the best waterfalls in North Carolina and among our favorite to enjoy near Boone, Blowing Rock, and Banner Elk.
+We’ve already mentioned a couple of mountains but could never leave out the impressive Linville Falls.
+It’s one of the best waterfalls in North Carolina and among our favorites to enjoy near Boone, Blowing Rock, and Banner Elk.

 You’ll pass one of its entrances on the way up.
 Another way to access its main Visitors Center is right off the Blue Ridge Parkway (MM 316).